elucify/genbank-book/genomesubmit_annotation.md

                             note    frameshift
     ```

-2. Alternatively, if you are not sure if the disrupted gene is a "pseudogene" you can just use a gene feature without the /pseudo.
-Please use the complete nucleotide spans of the frameshifted gene.
+2.  _Alternatively, if you are not sure if the disrupted gene is a "pseudogene" you can just use a gene feature without the `/pseudo`._ Please use the complete nucleotide spans of the frameshifted gene.
 A note can be added to indicate the reason for the incomplete translation.

     ```
 1    200     gene